Concessions in the Australian Capital Territory

 Drivers' licences and motor vehicle registration fees

 PCC holders are entitled to a 100% discount on vehicle registration.
-This means that you do not pay for the registration component but must pay the full fee for compulsory third part insurance, road rescue fee, road safety contribution, lifetime care and support levy and short term registration surcharge if applicable.
+This means that you do not pay for the registration component but must pay the full fee for compulsory third party insurance, road rescue fee, road safety contribution, lifetime care and support levy and short term registration surcharge if applicable.

 You must complete a Concession Validation Consent form or provide a letter from DVA confirming the concession entitlement, which is dated no earlier than 14 days before the transaction.
 The concession can only be provided to the card holder and applies to one light vehicle registration in the card holder's name.